Quebec Act: Thirteen Colonies

 The Quebec Act's main significance in the Thirteen Colonies was that it angered the Patriots, and dismayed the Loyalists who supported the Crown, and helped to accelerate the confrontation that became the American Revolution.
 The act is listed as one of the rebels' 27 colonial grievances in the Declaration of Independence:

 For abolishing the free System of English Laws in a neighbouring Province, establishing therein an Arbitrary government, and enlarging its Boundaries so as to render it at once an example and fit instrument for introducing the same absolute rule into these Colonies.

 The First Continental Congress petitioned Parliament to repeal the Intolerable Acts, which Parliament declined to do.
 Instead, in February 1775 Parliament passed the Conciliatory Resolution in an attempt to curry favour with the angry colonists.
 This was too little, too late, as the war broke out before news of its passage could reach the colonies.
 Although the Continental Congress did eventually receive this proposal, they ultimately rejected it.

 In Quebec, the 1774 act was effectively superseded by the Constitutional Act 1791, which partitioned Quebec into two new provinces, Upper and Lower Canada.

 The Quebec Act 1774 is an important predecessor to the First Amendment to the Constitution of the United States by establishing religious freedom.

+Subsequent developments

+Sections 12–16 of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116), which came into force on 21 August 1871.